EpicGamesExt/PixelStreamingInfrastructure/tools/browser-rtpcapabilities/README.md

 Now, open a web browser at http://127.0.0.1:8080, and click on *Run*.

-The resulting text is source code of a JavaScript object, which that you can copy-paste into the file [mediasoup-sdp-bridge/src/BrowserRtpCapabilities.ts](../../src/BrowserRtpCapabilities.ts).
+The resulting text is source code for a JavaScript object, which you can copy-paste into the file [mediasoup-sdp-bridge/src/BrowserRtpCapabilities.ts](../../src/BrowserRtpCapabilities.ts).